elatov/elatov.github.io/_posts/2012-08-06-vcd-ni-network-pools-with-the-cisco-nexus1000v.md

 	connection status: connected

 Now that this is all setup, we can setup a vCloud Organization to use it.
-First we need to add a new Network Pool of type &#8220;Network Isolation-Backed&#8221;, to do so follow these instructions:
+First we need to add a new Network Pool of type "Network Isolation-Backed", to do so follow these instructions:

 1. Login to your vCloud Director as administrator
 2. Click on System
-3. Click on &#8220;Manage and Monitor&#8221;
+3. Click on "Manage and Monitor"
-4. Expand &#8220;Cloud Resources&#8221;
+4. Expand "Cloud Resources"
-5. Click on &#8220;Network Pools&#8221;
+5. Click on "Network Pools"
-6. Right Click on the Empty Area, and select &#8220;Add Network Pool&#8221;
+6. Right Click on the Empty Area, and select "Add Network Pool"

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/vcloud_add_net_pool_1.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/vcloud_add_net_pool_1.png']);"><img class="alignnone size-full wp-image-2033" title="vcloud_add_net_pool_1" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/vcloud_add_net_pool_1.png" alt="vcloud add net pool 1 VCD NI Network Pools with the Cisco Nexus1000v Distributed Switch" width="1067" height="517" /></a>

 Follow the wizard to add the pool:

-1. Select &#8220;Network Isolation-Backed&#8221; and click Next
+1. Select "Network Isolation-Backed" and click Next
 2. Fill out, # of VCD Isolated networks
 3. Put in the VLAN that is used for VCD-NI (this vlan has to be setup on your upstream devices)
 4. Select your vCenter